brennv/flask-ansible-example/README.md

-# ansible flask gunicorn nginx systemd example
+# ansible flask gunicorn nginx ufw systemd example

 This is an example Flask app, ready to be deployed using Ansible.

-The `deploy.yml` is adapted from the manual steps discussed in this [digitalocean article](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-16-04) using a Ubuntu [ML (beta)](https://www.digitalocean.com/community/tutorials/how-to-use-the-machine-learning-one-click-install-image-on-digitalocean) instance.
+The `deploy.yml` playbook is modeled after the manual steps discussed in this [digitalocean article](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-16-04) using a Ubuntu [ML (beta)](https://www.digitalocean.com/community/tutorials/how-to-use-the-machine-learning-one-click-install-image-on-digitalocean) instance.

 ## Deploying